 Take these estimates with a grain of salt, though.
-Wi-Fi coverage is always a tricky thing and the use of “up to” allows for lots of wiggle room.
+Wi-Fi coverage is always tricky, and the use of "up to" allows for lots of wiggle room.

 12-stream Wi-Fi, no 160 MHz channel width support

-Both of the 5 GHz bands are capable of delivering up to 2400 Mbps via the 80 MHz channel width.
+Both of the 5 GHz bands can deliver up to 2400 Mbps via the 80 MHz channel width.
 As a result, the Orbi Pro Wi-Fi 6 doubles the speed of the Wi-Fi 5 version.

 Flexible and fast port options

-The Netgear SXK80 Orbi Pro has more to offer in terms of wired connections, than the home version.
+The Netgear SXK80 Orbi Pro has more to offer than the home version in terms of wired connections.
 Each hardware unit comes with five network ports.
-One is a 2.5 Gbps multi-gig port, and the rest are Gigabit.
+One is a 2.5 Gbps Multi-Gig port and four Gigabit ports.
 On top of that, you can also combine the second and third LAN ports, in each unit, into an aggregated 2 Gbps connection.

 The router also supports WAN Link Aggregation when working with a supported modem.
 So in all, this is an all-around multi-gig-ready mesh system, something you won't find in any of the previous Orbi models.